Warehouse space management and the ecommerce effect

 The need to move warehouses nearer to cities and optimise storage space due to mushrooming online sales has brought about the concept of microhubs.
 Micro-fulfilment centres are small logistics centres that are set up near cities and equipped with automated storage systems.
 These urban microhubs can prepare a large number of orders containing few SKUs, as is typical in ecommerce logistics.

-Solutions to improve warehouse space utilisation
+Solutions to optimise ecommerce warehouse space management

 These solutions can expand storage capacity in the facility you manage: